Corporate Governance

 • The Company specifies in the Corporate Governance Guideline in relation to Board’s role that directors should attend at least 75% of all board’s meetings held during the year which the dates will be predetermined one year in advance so that directors can arrange their schedule to attend the meeting.
 However, additional meetings may be called if there are special matters that require the Board’s approval or urgent matters that require the Board’s consideration.

-• In 2022, a total of 8 Board of Directors’ Meetings were held which was appropriate for the duties and responsibilities of the Board and the operations of the Company.
-95% of the Directors attended the meetings.
-The Company also held one meeting for the Non-Executive Directors in 2022 which all Non-Executive Directors attended.
+• In 2024, a total of 8 Board of Directors’ Meetings were held which was appropriate for the duties and responsibilities of the Board and the operations of the Company.
+98.4% of the Directors attended the meetings according to their respective terms.
+The Company also held one meeting for the Non-Executive Directors in 2023 which 11 directors from 11 directors attended, accounting for 100%.

 • The meeting’s invitation, agenda and relevant documents were sent to the directors at least 7 days prior to the meeting date to allow sufficient time for the directors to study the information before decision-making.
 In the consideration of any issue, the directors are entitled to look at or check the related documents and ask the management to provide additional information.

-• The Company has not yet implemented a written policy for the minimum quorum of at least 2/3 of the Board member for board decisions to be valid to facilitate the participation in the board meeting.
+• The Company has not yet implemented a written policy for the minimum quorum of at least 2/3 of the Board member for board, accounting for 66.67% decisions to be valid to facilitate the participation in the board meeting.
 The Company, however, has continued to act in accordance with this rule for many years which is shown in the table of Names of the Board of Directors and Board Members Attendance.
-In 2022, 8 Board of Directors’ meetings were held.
-There were 3 meetings which all of the directors were present, and there were 4 meetings meeting which one director was absent, accounting for 93.75% of attendance rate.
-There was one meeting which 13 directors from 16 directors attended, accounting for 81.25%.
+In 2024, 8 Board of Directors’ meetings were held.
+There were 6 meetings which all of the directors were present, and there were 2 meetings which 15 directors from 16 directors attended, accounting for 93.8% of attendance rate.

 • In every meeting, the management were asked questions raised by directors.
 The directors exercised careful, independent and transparent judgment with fair consideration for the interests of shareholders and stakeholders.
 Directors with vested interests in the matter under consideration must leave the meeting during consideration of that matter.
 The Chairman also provided sufficient time for directors to discuss problems and possible solutions.
 Management related to the presented agenda item were invited to the meeting to provide additional details and answer questions, which is also a good opportunity for the management to get to know the high-level executives for further job-handover.